-- PDU Set QoS parameters as described in clause 5.7.7

-- Protocol Description: Indicates protocol and payload type used by the service data flow.

-AF provided PDU Set QoS Parameters and Protocol Description may be used in determining PCC Rules by the PCF as defined in clause 6.1.3.27.4 of TS 23.503 [45] and the Protocol Description may be used for identifying the PDU Set information by the PSA UPF.
+The AF may provide PDU Set QoS parameters and Protocol Description to PCF for policy decision as described in clause 6.1.3.27.4 of TS 23.503 [45].

-When the PCF determines that PDU Set based QoS Handling is to be performed for an application service flow, the PCF generates a PCC rule containing the PDU Set QoS parameters (PSER, PSDB and PSIHI) and the SMF determines a QoS Profile for the QoS Flow.
+When the the SMF receives a PCC rule containing one or more PDU Set QoS parameters (PSER, PSDB and PSIHI), the SMF adds these PDU Set QoS parameters to the QoS Profile of the QoS Flow as described in clause 6.2.2.4 of TS 23.503 [45].
 Alternatively, the SMF may be configured to support PDU Set QoS without receiving PCC rules from a PCF.

-PSA UPF identifies PDUs that belong to PDU Sets.
+In addition, if the media flow is transferred in the uplink direction, the SMF may provide the following parameters to the UE if the UE has indicated the capability of PDU Set identification in the PCO during the PDU Session Establishment procedure:

+- the PDU Set UL Identification Indication (PSULII), which is used to activate the PDU Set identification in the UE for the uplink direction of the QoS Flow.

+- the Protocol Description (in the QoS rule), which is used to assist UE for the PDU Set identification in the uplink direction.For the downlink direction, the PSA UPF identifies PDUs that belong to PDU Sets and marks them accordingly as described in clause 5.37.5.2.
 If the UPF receives a PDU that does not belong to a PDU Set based on Protocol Description for PDU Set identification, then the UPF still maps it to a PDU Set and determines the PDU Set Information as described in clause 5.37.5.2.

 NOTE: If the PSA UPF receives a PDU that does not belong to a PDU Set, then it is assumed that the UPF determines the PDU Set Importance value based on pre-configuration.